Maplewood Counseling

 Are You Judgmental and Critical?

-Do you feel emotionally drained after interactions with certain people?
-It might not just be a bad day; it could be emotional abuse.
-Emotional abuse is a form of psychological manipulation that wears down a person’s sense of identity, dignity, and self-worth.
-While it doesn’t leave physical scars, its impact on mental health can be profound and long-lasting.
-Understanding emotional abuse is crucial for anyone in relationships—whether couples, families, or coworkers.
-This guide will help you recognize the signs and take steps to protect your emotional well-being.
+It might not just be a bad day or a difficult phase.
+You could be experiencing emotional abuse.
+This form of psychological manipulation wears down your sense of identity, dignity, and self-worth.
+While it does not leave visible physical scars, its impact on your mental health is profound and lasting.

-The Cycle of Emotional Abuse
+The Hidden Cycle of Emotional Abuse Signs

-The insidious nature of emotional abuse often follows a cyclical pattern, making it hard to pinpoint and even harder to break free from.
-Initially, the abuser may charm you or shower you with praise.
-This “honeymoon” phase is followed by tension-building, where the abuser becomes increasingly irritable.
-Finally, the abusive incident occurs, leading to emotional pain and confusion.
+Initially, the person harming you might charm you or shower you with praise and affection.
+This “honeymoon” phase is eventually followed by tension-building, where they become increasingly irritable or demanding.
+Finally, the abusive incident occurs, leading to deep emotional pain and confusion.
 Afterward, the cycle begins again with apologies and promises to change.
-It’s a repetitive loop that keeps victims trapped in a state of emotional turmoil, making it crucial to recognize and address as early as possible.

 1. Constant Criticism